Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Introduction

-In those studies, the wire thickness was $r\gtrsim\lambda_T.$ More recent studies on wires with $r\lesssim\lambda_T$ have shown that the emitted radiation is polarized along the wire axis, becoming fully polarized as $r\rightarrow 0$~\cite{Ingvarsson2007,au2008}.
-The observation that standing waves of thermally generated charge oscillations in the near field occur across metallic stripes a few $\mu$m wide has led to the explanation of the increased polarization as a manifestation of charge confinement and correlated charge fluctuations along the long axis of the nanoheater~\cite{dewilde2006}.
+In those studies, the wire thickness is $r\gtrsim\lambda_T.$ Recent investigations on wires with $r\lesssim\lambda_T$ have shown that the emitted radiation is polarized along the wire axis, becoming fully polarized as $r\rightarrow 0$~\cite{Ingvarsson2007,au2008}.
+The observation that standing waves of thermally generated charge oscillations in the near field occur across metallic stripes a few $\mu$m wide has led to the explanation of the increased polarization as a manifestation of charge confinement and correlated fluctuations along the long axis of the nanoheater~\cite{dewilde2006}.
 Surface plasmon polaritons propagate only in the direction of charge oscillations.
 So, charge oscillations driven by the thermal environment are affected in different ways whether they are parallel or perpendicular to the heater axis when $r$ is shrinked~\cite{au2008}.
 When $r< \lambda_T,$ longitudinal charge fluctuations are strongly correlated by the coupling with surface plasmons and light is polarized along the heater long axis.
-For heaters widths $r\geq \lambda_T$ transversal charge oscillations get correlated via the interaction with surface plasmons and the emitted light turns out to be polarized perpendicular to the heater axis.
-Actually, a rotation of the linear polarization of light emitted by Pt nanoheaters has been observed when their width changes from submicron- to micron size or when $T$ is changed, the crossover occuring at a width $r$ satisfying the criterion $2\pi r/\lambda_T \sim 1.5$~\cite{klein2009}.
+For heater width $r\geq \lambda_T$ transversal charge oscillations get correlated via the interaction with surface plasmons and the emitted light becomes polarized perpendicular to the heater axis.
+Actually, a rotation of the linear polarization of light emitted by Pt nanoheaters has been observed when their width changes from submicron- to micron size or when $T$ is changed, the crossover occuring for $r$ such that $2\pi r/\lambda_T \sim 1.5$~\cite{klein2009}.

 In these latter studies, the nature of the nanoheaters material is not really important as only the ratio $r/\lambda_T$ determines the direction of light polarization.
-However, the coupling with surface plasmons is ruled by the properties of the dielectric constant of the material~\cite{ruda2005}, which depends on $T$ and on the nature of the metal~\cite{kittel}.
-More generally, the optical properties of materials, including optical constants and emissivity, do depend on $T.$
+However, the coupling with surface plasmons is ruled by the properties of the dielectric constant of the material~\cite{ruda2005}, which depends on $T,$ on the wavelength $\lambda,$ and on the nature of the metal~\cite{kittel}.
+In general, the optical properties of materials, including optical constants and emissivity, depend on $T$ and $\lambda.$ Actually, theoretical studies address the issue of how the optical properties of the material, not only its size, influence the features of the radiation emitted by long cylinders~\cite{Golyk:2012fk} and show that the polarization curves for W may shift by a factor of 10 when $T$ is changed from $300\,$K to $2400\,$K.